Marco4413/ProcessorEmulator/DOCUMENTATION.md

 char: #DS 'C'
 ```

-Labels are declared by putting `:` in front of a name and used by using only the name, because they aren't declared and
+Labels are declared by putting `:` in front of a name and used by their name, because they aren't declared and
-used using the same syntax, if the compiler sees `:` after a name will always try to turn it into a label:
+used using the same syntax, if the compiler sees `:` after a name, it will always try to turn it into a label:

 ```Assembly
 ; Moving the contents of str_ptr to arg